Sign up for gleaning and get your hands a little dirty.

 Please note: Gleanings are within 30-45 minutes of downtown Kansas City.
 We’ll contact you the week of your gleaning (sometimes up to the day before) with where and what you’ll be harvesting, based on what our growers tell us is available.

-• Sign up for Gleaning and News Alerts for pop-up gleanings and other ways to help.
+Sign up for Gleaning & News Alerts for pop-up gleaning info

 Questions?